lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

     cluster.scale(2)

-    #wait for SLURM to allocate a resources
+    #wait for Slurm to allocate a resources

     sleep(120)